EHDD/cscale-documentation/c.scale-tm-data-model/methodology/README.md

 ### Stored Carbon Scope

-**c.scale** includes an estimate of carbon storage in timber structural systems and site landscaping.
+**C.Scale** includes an estimate of carbon storage in timber structural systems and site landscaping.
 Carbon storage in planting is calculated over the time horizon then annualized.
-Carbon storage in building structure is assigned to the first year of the project. c.scale's method for calculating carbon storage in timber structural systems is detailed in the section on [stored and avoided carbon](stored-avoided-carbon.md).
+Carbon storage in building structure is assigned to the first year of the project.
+C.Scale's method for calculating carbon storage in timber structural systems is detailed in the section on [stored and avoided carbon](stored-avoided-carbon.md).

 ### Refining EPIC's Scope

 In EPIC, you can add or remove some life cycle modules and building components from the scope of an assessment.
-When comparing results between scenarios witin EPIC, between c.scale and wbLCA, or between any estimates of carbon emissions, _the scopes of each analysis must be identical._
+When comparing results between scenarios witin EPIC, between C.Scale and wbLCA, or between any estimates of carbon emissions, _the scopes of each analysis must be identical._

 When EPIC's scope is defined for a given project, that same definition of scope will be used in each of the project's scenarios.
 More information on how to define the scope of analysis within EPIC is available in the user's guide [here](../../epic-web-application/base-case/refine-project-scope.md).